A BRIEF HISTORY ABOUT BHARATPUR BIRD SANCTUARY OR KEOLADEO NATIONAL PARK

-The gift center at the entrance of the park is a must visit for everyone.
+The gift center at the entrance of the park is a must-visit for everyone.
 It has a variety of books related to birds and mammals of India.
-Then they have few T-shirts that are very cute and comes with “Save Nature/Forest” theme.
+Then they have a few T-shirts that are very cute and comes with the “Save Nature/Forest” theme.
 There are magnets, postcards, a small book containing the list of birds in the park, etc.

 The only caveat is it opens at around 10 am and closes by 5 or 5:30 pm.
 Most tourists would get to visit it, but if you are a bird photographer, you cannot afford to be there during that time.

 Because you have to enter the park @ 6:30 am and exit only after the Sunset.
 Otherwise, what’s the point of doing bird photography?

 “A passionate bird photographer would be the first to enter the park and the last to leave.”

 Meet The Forest Officer

 I know it may sound a bit odd to meet the forest officer.
 But, you’d be surprised if you do so.
 The current forest officer (in 2016) is Mr. Bijo Joy, who is a gem of a person.
 He and the former forest officers along with many others have put in a tremendous effort in maintaining the park.
 Last year (2015), Mr. Bijo along with Chotu Khan, who is another pioneer in this area, and others have removed around 35,000 Catfishes from the water.
 Did you know that catfish can swallow a pelican?
 They are a serious threat to water birds.

 Hats off to their efforts in keeping the park in prime condition.
 Don’t they deserve to be thanked?
 I think they do.
 Mr. Bijo would never accept his contribution as something great, as he is very humble.
 We need more such people preserving our nature and wilderness.